 Frequently Asked Questions

 A combination of one hundred years of fire suppression along with climate change driven hotter droughts has resulted in a denser forest with unprecedented levels of fuel loading.
 These conditions have changed how wildfire burns in the southern Sierra Nevada, resulting in large areas of high severity fire effects and mass fire events that generate their own weather.
-The Castle Fire of 2020 was one of these megafires.

 In some areas giant sequoia trees may not regenerate due to the incineration of cones, seeds, and overstory trees.
 In other areas of low and moderate severity the fire will likely have beneficial effects, reducing fuels and possibly creating conditions for giant sequoia regeneration such as bare mineral soil and small canopy gaps.